AG-Boerries/MIRACUM-Pipe-Galaxy/annotation_data/README.md

      ``Also make all objects within the History accessible.`` checkbox (or other users would be able to see the history, but would not be able to use any of its datasets).

+   The helper workflow for structuring the annotation data is *not* required for your users so you do not need to share it.

 **Congratulations!**
 The Miracum annotation data should now be accessible to every registered user